WBSCodingSchool/Intro-to-JS/.github/steps/1-create-a-function.md

 ### :keyboard: Activity: TBD-step-1-name

 1. [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on your computer.
+2. Go into the repository directory.
-2. Checkout to a new branch called `my-functions`.
+3. Checkout to a new branch called `my-functions`.
-3. Locate the `myFunctions.js` file.
+4. Locate the `myFunctions.js` file.
 This is our working area.
-4. Create the body of the functions listed in the file without changing the name of the functions.
+5. Create the body of the functions listed in the file without changing the name of the functions.
-5. Once you are ready, `push` your changes to your remote branch `git push origin my-functions`
+6. Once you are ready, commit and `push` your changes to your remote branch `git push origin my-functions`
-6. We will run some tests so, do not remove the `export` keyword before the functions!
+7. We will run some tests so, do not remove the `export` keyword before the functions!
 You will learn about this very very soon!